biocore/qurro/README.md

 ### Using rankratioviz as a standalone program

-rankratioviz can also be used on its own from the command line outside of QIIME 2.
+rankratioviz can also be used on its own from the command line outside of QIIME 2, with either DEICODE or songbird output.
-The following command produces an analogous visualization to the one generated with QIIME 2 above:
+The following command produces an analogous visualization to the first one generated from with QIIME 2 above:

 ```
 rankratioviz --ranks example/output/ordination.txt \